QEDK/configparser-rs/README.md

 sectionheaders_and_keysarestored_in_lowercase? = yes
 keys_are_also_case_insensitive = Values are case sensitive
+;anything after a comment symbol is ignored
+#this is also a comment
-;anything after a comment symbol is ignored spaces in keys=allowed ;everything before this is still valid! spaces in values=allowed as well spaces around the delimiter = also OK
+spaces in keys=allowed ;and everything before this is still valid! spaces in values=allowed as well spaces around the delimiter = also OK